Pulse nightclub shooting: Reactions

-Governor Rick Scott expressed support for all affected and said the state emergency operations center was monitoring the incident.
+Florida Governor Rick Scott expressed support for all affected and said the state emergency operations center was monitoring the incident.
 Scott declared a state of emergency for Orange County, Florida, and Orlando mayor Buddy Dyer declared a state of emergency for the city.
 On June 24, Scott directed that 49 state flags be flown for 49 days in front of the Florida Historic Capitol in Tallahassee, with the name, age, and photo of every victim displayed beneath each flag.

 The Obama administration expressed its condolences to the victims.
 President Barack Obama ordered that "the federal government provide any assistance necessary to pursue the investigation and support the community."
-In a speech, he described the shooting as an "act of hate" and an "act of terror".
+In a speech, he described the shooting as an "act of hate" and an "act of terror."
 He also issued a proclamation on June 12 ordering United States flags upon non-private grounds and buildings around the country and abroad to be lowered to half-staff until sundown, June 16.
 He and Vice President Joe Biden traveled to Orlando on June 16 to lay flowers at a memorial and visit the victims' families.

 Many American Muslims, including community leaders, swiftly condemned the shooting.
 Prayer vigils for the victims were held at mosques across the country.
 The Florida mosque where Mateen sometimes prayed issued a statement condemning the attack and offering condolences to the victims.
 The Council on American–Islamic Relations called the attack "monstrous" and offered its condolences to the victims.
 CAIR Florida urged Muslims to donate blood even while observing the month of Ramadan—which requires Muslims to fast from dawn to dusk—and contribute funds in support of the victims' families.
 Some Muslim groups called on members to break their Ramadan fast to be able to donate blood.